The Gunfighters (Doctor Who): Plot

 In the frontier town of Tombstone, Arizona, the troublesome Clanton brothers, Ike, Phineas and Billy, are in search of Doc Holliday to settle an old score over the death of another brother called Reuben.
-They meet up with their hired hand Seth Harper at the Last Chance Saloon.
+They meet their hired hand Seth Harper at the Last Chance Saloon.
 He knows what Holliday looks like and describes his coat and demeanour.
 This is overheard by bar singer Kate, who lets her paramour Holliday know he is in danger.

-The TARDIS has arrived in a nearby stable, with the First Doctor in agony from toothache.
+The TARDIS arrives in a nearby stable, with the First Doctor in agony from toothache.
 He and his companions Steven and Dodo, dressed as cowboys, encounter local marshal Wyatt Earp, who offers them his protection and warns them to keep his counsel.
-The Doctor finds the dentist – Holliday himself - while Dodo and Steven book rooms at the hotel.
+The Doctor finds the dentist – Holliday himself – while Dodo and Steven book rooms at the hotel.
 There they are mocked by the Clantons, who suspect the Doctor they refer to is Holliday himself.
 Seth Harper is sent to the dentist's surgery and invites the Doctor, tooth removed, to the hotel in five minutes to meet his friends.
 Holliday is initially happy to let him be shot in his place, allowing the real Doc to disappear, but Kate intervenes to ensure the Doctor survives.
-This buys some time until Holliday relents and hides in an upstairs chamber of the hotel, firing his gun at appropriate moments to con the Clantons into thinking the Doctor is indeed Holliday the sharpshooter.
+This buys some time until Holliday relents and hides in an upstairs chamber of the hotel, firing his gun at appropriate moments to con the Clantons into thinking the Doctor is indeed Holliday.
 Soon afterward Wyatt Earp and Sheriff Bat Masterson arrive and break up the fracas, taking the Doctor into custody for his own protection.

 Steven now becomes embroiled in a plot to smuggle the Doctor a gun to help free him from the jailhouse, but the Doctor refuses to be armed.
 Steven is then confronted by a rabble wound up by the Clantons, who are intent on lynching him as an associate of Holliday.
 Earp and Masterson defuse the situation and take Phin Clanton into custody to ensure the co-operation of his brothers.
 The Doctor and Steven are freed and told to leave town as soon as possible.